 We’d encourage you to experiment with eliminating gluten from your diet for two weeks, then reintroduce it and see how you feel.
 The thing is, if you’re constantly exposed to a food trigger, you might not be noticing how it makes you feel until you get rid of it for a while.
 So try removing all gluten from your diet––and we really mean all of it, so check the ingredients in everything, from your spice cabinet to your sauces and everything in between––and see if you notice a difference once you add it back in.

 If you’re on the fence about this because you’re pretty sure you don’t have a problem with gluten, we’d say give it a try anyway.
-Even if you’re not specifically gluten-sensitive, many of our most respected holistic physicians (including Dr. Mark Hyman and Dr. David Perlmutter) are adamant that gluten is just not good for your gut.
+Even if you’re not specifically gluten-sensitive, many of the most respected holistic physicians (including Dr. Mark Hyman and Dr. David Perlmutter) are adamant that gluten is just not good for your gut.

 4. Get your doctor in the game.

 This is actually a good idea whether you think you have a gluten sensitivity or not; an integrative or functional doctor can help you figure out how healthy your gut microbiome is and give you personalized suggestions for making it even healthier.

 But you should definitely get in touch if you think you might have a problem with gluten.
 Ask them if you can get tested for those antibodies that are produced in people with gluten sensitivity: anti-gliadin antibodies, anti-endomysial antibodies, and tTG antibodies, to start with.

 5. Give your gut a boost with a probiotic.